-The Diversity Initiatives and Outreach Counselor provides counseling to students and consultation to faculty, staff, and the community through individual, couples, family, group, and crisis counseling/intervention for the benefit of the campus community.
-The position assesses for individuals at risk of self-harm, harm to others, diminished capacity, and risk to the campus community.
-The Counselor collaborates with the counseling center staff, provides consultation to faculty/staff from outside departments, and conducts outreach and mental health education to the campus community.
-Additionally, this position provides consultation services to families in the Admissions office programs.
-This position may provide mediation services for students when deemed necessary.
-The Counselor must maintain appropriate licensures, certifications, and continuing education to maintain a knowledge base of best practices in the field.
-This position may provide supervision to student interns, as designated by the Center director.
-If this position provides supervision to post-master's degree clinicians, the individual must comply with the supervision licensure laws designed by the state of Tennessee.
+The Diversity Initiatives and Outreach Counselor provides counseling to students, and consultation to faculty, staff, and the community through individual, couple, family, group, and crisis counseling/interventions for the benefit of the campus community.
+The Counselor assesses individuals at risk to self-harm, harm to others, decompensation, and risk to the campus community.
+The Counselor collaborates with Counseling Center staff, provides consultation to faculty/staff outside the department, and conducts outreach and mental health education to the campus community.
+The position provides outreach to underserved student populations.
+The Counselor may provide mediation services for students when deemed necessary.
+The position must maintain appropriate licensures, certifications, and continuing education to maintain a knowledge base of best practices in the field.
+The Counselor may provide supervision to student interns as designated by the Center director.
+If this position provides supervision to post-master's degree clinicians, the individual must be in compliance with the supervision licensure laws designated by the state of Tennessee.
 Duties include:

 Campus and Community Outreach and Programming

-Coordinates the Counseling Center's outreach and prevention efforts; develops and evaluates innovative approaches to address systemic issues that negatively impact mental health outcomes for marginalized communities; cultivates partnerships with campus and community groups serving underserved populations; advocates for systemic change to remove barriers to care for all students; provides training for Counseling Center staff and campus partners on diversity issues; and pursues funding opportunities as appropriate.
+Coordinates the Counseling Center's outreach and prevention efforts; develops and evaluates innovative approaches to address systematic issues that negatively impact mental health outcomes for marginalized communities; cultivates partnerships with campus and community groups serving underserved populations; advocates for systematic change to remove barriers to care for all students; and provides training for Counseling Center staff and campus partners on diversity issues as they relate to mental health.